MauriceOmbewa/visualizations-groupie-trackers/README.md

 ### Endpoints

 - `/`: Home page that provides a general overview of the project.
-- `/artists`: Lists all the artists retrieved from the API.
+- `/artists`: Lists all the artists retrieved from the API with pagination (20 artists per page).
 - `/artist/{id}`: Detailed information about a specific artist, including concert locations, dates, and relations with other artists.
 - **Search Bar**: Use the search bar at the top of the site to quickly find artists, members, and more.